Title

 Republic Act No. 9648 exempts the sale, barter, or exchange of shares of stock listed and traded through the stock exchange from the documentary stamp tax, amending the National Internal Revenue Code and providing guidelines for implementation.

-The main purpose of Republic Act No. 9648 is to exempt from documentary stamp tax any sale, barter, or exchange of shares of stock listed and traded through the local stock exchange.
+RA 9648 exempts from documentary stamp tax any sale, barter, or exchange of shares of stock that are listed and traded through the local stock exchange.

-Sale, barter, or exchange of shares of stock listed and traded through the local stock exchange are exempt from documentary stamp tax under this Act.
+The exemption covers sale, barter, or exchange of shares of stock listed and traded through the local stock exchange.

-The Secretary of Finance is tasked with promulgating and publishing the necessary rules and regulations for the effective enforcement of the provisions of this Act.
+The Secretary of Finance must promulgate and publish the necessary rules and regulations for the effective enforcement of the Act.

 Analyze Cases Smarter, Faster